mkmacho/qualitative-interviews/README.md

 ### Docker

-The cleanest way to then run the application---locally or remotely---is through a [Docker](https://www.docker.com/products/docker-desktop/) container.
+The cleanest way to then run the application -- locally or remotely -- is through a [Docker](https://docs.docker.com/engine/install/) container.
 You can easily build a Docker image containing only the necessary packages in a contained environment from whatever operating system.
+You will also need to have Git [installed](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

-**Step 1**: Clone the GitHub repo.
+**Step 1**: Clone the project from GitHub and navigate into the repo:

 ```bash
 git clone https://github.com/mkmacho/qualitative-interviews.git